Sorry, you need to enable JavaScript to visit this website.

 The Ministry of National Education and the Ministry of Health have jointly developed a program called “Health-Related Physical Fitness Report (Sağlıkla İlgili Fiziksel Uygunluk Karnesi)” with a view to making the students build the habit of physical activity, making them build the physical skills required to take part in physical activities, and raising individual awareness on leading an efficient and healthy lifestyle.
 The program began to be implemented in the academic year of 2016-2017 (second semester) when the Physical Training and Sports teachers at the (state owned/private) secondary schools and high schools under the Ministry of National Education carried out “Health-Related Physical Fitness Measurements” and entered the related values to the “Health-Related Physical Fitness Module” in the e-school management information system between April 15 - May 15.
 The Health-Related Physical Fitness Report program will be carried out twice in a year by the student’s Physical Training and Sports Lesson teacher, first at the beginning of the academic year (between September 15 - October 15) and then at the end of the academic year (between April 15 - May 15).
 The evaluation will be made based on crunch and push-up exercises, and measurement of flexibility through sit-and-reach test, as well as the measurement of body weight and height.

-The Health-Related Physical Fitness Report (Sağlıkla İlgili Fiziksel Uygunluk Karnesi) will not affect the students’ physical training and sports marks in their report cards.
-The relevant information about children will be kept confidential and shared with the parents of each child separately.
-Like the other marks in the students’ report cards, the “Health-Related Physical Fitness Report” will also be accessible by the parents through e-school database.
+The Health-Related Physical Fitness Report (Sağlıkla İlgili Fiziksel Uygunluk Karnesi) does not affect the students’ physical training and sports marks in their report cards.
+The relevant information about children is kept confidential and shared with the parents of each child separately.
+Like the other marks in the students’ report cards, the “Health-Related Physical Fitness Report” is also accessible by the parents through e-school database.
+Twice a year, middle and high school students are measured for height, weight and various movement tests are made.
+The data is recorded by Ministry of National Education and transmitted to the Ministry of Health.
+After statistical evaluation, a report including recommendations is sent to the Ministry of National Education.

 Through the cooperation established between the Ministry of Health and the Ministry of National Education, the lists of schools, which have opened and been implementing the “bicycle” module lesson under the elective course of sports and physical activities at secondary schools, have been obtained.
 Accordingly, the first bicycle deliveries began on May 19, 2015, and a total of 10,589 bicycles were delivered to the schools, which opened the elective course of sports and physical activities for the 5th, 6th and 7th grade students, and/or the schools, which were implementing the “bicycle module” lesson, through the protocols signed and ceremonies held.